PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-11 08:45:04
+Last updated: 2024-04-11 08:45:37
-Random Quote: Early drinkin’ means quick drunken. - Jim Hopper
+Random Quote: Come on, baby, do the magic hand thing! - Greef Karga